Mboga/PASTECA_LC/README.md

-# Pieces of code of land cover mapping from PASTECA project
+# Pieces of code for land cover mapping from PASTECA project